vincer2040/vstr/README.md

 ```

 The header contains two field: the length of the string, and the capacity of the string.
+All of the data for a vstr is contained in the same memory allocation, so it is good
+for cache locality.

 ### using vstr